ideckia/ideckia/README.md

 * Create multiple buttons to control your computer (run commands, control OBS, hotkeys, display weather...)
 * Organize those buttons in different directories (developer, streamer, music, games...)

-Download prebuilt binaries and a basic layout from [here](https://github.com/ideckia/ideckia/releases).
+Download prebuilt binaries and a basic layout from [here](https://github.com/ideckia/ideckia/releases) (the server code is hosted [here](https://github.com/ideckia/ideckia_server)).
 The client app is [here](https://github.com/ideckia/mobile_client/releases).

 ## How to get it working

 * Execute the downloaded binary for the computer.
 When it runs will show the IP and the port where the server is running.
+This port can be configured in the `app.props` file.
 * Be sure to have the computer and the mobile client connected to the same network.
 * Open up the client app.
 It will look for the server in the IP range 192.168.1.xxx and the 8888 port.
  * If it doesn't get any response from the server, it will show a screen to insert the IP and the port manually.